You’re Not Leading Your Team.

 You’re Managing the Fallout.

-IIf you're still chasing your team to get work done Why does my team need constant follow-up?
+If you're still chasing your team to get work done Why does my team need constant follow-up?

-And you already know it.
+And you probably already know it.

 You're not running a team.